 When you add a PAYE scheme to your account, any backdated levy funds will be added to your account.

-Currently funds will be backdated to April 2017 when the apprenticeship levy started, after which funds will be backdated for a maximum of 24 months.
+Currently funds have been backdated to April 2017 when the apprenticeship levy started.
 Payments from your account to your training provider always use the oldest funds first.

 Funds you don’t use will expire 24 months after they enter your account.
-For example, funds entering your account in September 2017 will expire in September 2019.
+For example, funds that entered your account in April 2017 have now expired.

 Once your funds have expired you cannot regain access to them.